 Hedgerows play an enormously important role in the countryside.
 Read on to find out more about them, what we’re doing to support them and what you can do to be involved.

-We walk past them all the time.
-They are functional, useful in dividing our land and helping to create a path for us to follow.
+We walk or drive past them all the time.
+They’re functional, useful in dividing our land and helping to create a path for us to follow.
 Perhaps one of the more humble and understated features of our beautiful countryside in Hampshire, the hedgerow actually plays an enormously important role in the health and diversity of our land, our wildlife and even our climate.

 Hedgerows are the vital stitching in the patchwork of our countryside.
 Not only are they beautiful, with shifting seasonal colours, but they also provide homes and corridors for wildlife.
 And all the while they help tackle the climate crisis by capturing carbon from the air and storing it in plants, slowing climate change.